To watch a video about our company culture, philosophy and team approach, click here.

 General Online Book Marketing

-- Have an online book tour.
+- Have an online book tour and plan a cost-effective online campaign.

 - Write a press release and distribute to online outlets.